orgatalk/lanpartydb-data/CONTRIBUTING.md

 Here are some things to keep in mind, though.

+## File Format

+The data is represented in the form of flat files, formatted in [TOML](https://toml.io/) syntax.
+This should make the data sufficiently easy to read and write by both humans and computers.

+Use line feeds (LF) as end-of-line characters.
+Do not put blank lines (just a single line feed) at the end of each file.

 ## Structure

 For now, the only things modeled are LAN parties, and LAN party series.